i want to advocate

 Once you know your specific policy issue and the person who you are contacting to advocate, you can start to plan your advocacy!

-There are a lot of different ways to contact your representatives.
+There are several ways to contact your elected officials.
 The best way to advocate is to develop a relationship with your official and make yourself (and the cause you represent) more memorable.

 The bigger an impact you leave, the more likely officials and their staff are to consider your opinion when the time comes to decide policy.
 Here are just some of the ways you can get in touch...